swechchhaparajuli/fusionchart_IE11/README.md

 - separating map components from app.tsx
 - choose map type to display
-- auto re-rendering when state updates with no button click
+- auto re-rendering when state updates with no button click --> looks awkward right now, fix to be more graceful

 ## PACKAGES
 - Async - Await npm